 Single Pole Double Throw, SPDT, has a common terminal which connects either one of two others.
 Including two for the coil, this relay has five terminals in total.
-Regardless whether coil is active or inactive it, either ‘A’ or ‘B’ is always resting while the other needs to be the coil to be powered.
+Regardless of whether the coil is active or inactive it, either ‘A’ or ‘B’ is always resting while the other needs to be the coil to be powered.

-Double Pole Single Throw, DPST is the equal to two SPST activated by a single coil.
+Double Pole Single Throw, DPST is equal to two SPST activated by a single coil.
 Including two for the coil, this relay has 6 terminals in total.